Neil Spiller: The University of Greenwich

-In 2010, Spiller was approached by Baroness Blackstone and asked to head and reinvigorate the University of Greenwich's School of Architecture, as he and Cook had done at The Bartlett.
-At the time, the University was planning to erect a new building for the School, designed by Heneghan Peng Architects and situated opposite Nicholas Hawksmoor's St Alfege Church.
+In 2010, Spiller was approached by Lady Blackstone and asked to head and reinvigorate the University of Greenwich's School of Architecture, as he and Cook had done at The Bartlett.
+At the time, the university was planning to erect a new building for the School, designed by Heneghan Peng Architects and situated opposite Nicholas Hawksmoor's St Alfege Church.
 Spiller accepted and brought several of the more radical and experimental members of The Bartlett's faculty with him to Greenwich.
 By 2013, Spiller had been named Hawksmoor Chair of Architecture and Landscape and Deputy Pro-Vice-Chancelor.
-In 2018, Spiller left the University.
+In 2018, Spiller left the university.
+Subsequently, Spiller occupied a visiting professorship and the position of Visiting Azrieli Critic at Carleton University, from 2020–22; as well as a visiting professorship at Università Iuav di Venezia, Italy, in 2021.

 Architectural Design (AD)

 Due to the success of Architects in Cyberspace, AD asked Spiller to edit another in 1998, this time a monograph on his work up until that point, titled Maverick Deviations.
 He would go on to guest edit several more editions of AD including the influential Protocell Architecture with his former PhD student, Rachel Armstrong.

 From 2008 to 2010, Spiller authored a regular column for AD titled 'Spiller's Bits'; in 2018, he became the publication's editor.
 Prior to this, Spiller had been the editor of Building Design Interactive magazine and sat on the board of both AD and Technoetic Arts Journal.
 He had also previously contributed to the Architects' Journal (AJ), BBC Future, The Architectural Review, and Architectural Record.